RedJOe-0608/Quizzify/README.md

 - Clone the Repository: git clone git@github.com:RedJOe-0608/Quizzify.git

-- Install Dependencies: cd Quizzify (make sure you are in the root directory) && npm install (this will install all the neccesary dependencies).
+- Install Dependencies: cd Quizzify (make sure you are in the root directory), then npm install in the root directory.
+After that, cd frontend, and then again npm install (this will install all the neccesary dependencies both in the root folder as well as in the fronted folder).

 - Launch the Game: npm run dev (this will start the game on localhost:3000)